Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

 \subsubsection{Pared groups}

-We adapt the notion of pared $3$-manifolds to groups.
+We adapt the notion of pared {three}-manifolds to groups.
 This point of view was first developed by Otal for free groups in \cite{otal:equivlibre}.

 Let $G$ be a finitely generated group.
 A {\it paring} will be given by a finite {\it almost malnormal} collection of subgroups $\PP_G=\{P_1,\ldots, P_k\}$; almost malnormal means that if $P_i\cap (gP_jg^{-1})$ is infinite for some $i,j\in\{1,\ldots, k\}$ and $g\in G$, then $i=j$ and $g\in P_i$.
-Most of the time, $(G,\PP_G)$ will be relatively hyperbolic and $\PP_G$ will be a set of representatives of conjugacy classes of maximal virtually Abelian groups such that any one-ended maximal virtually Abelian subgroup of $G$ is conjugate to some $P_i$.

-Note also that a pared compact $3$-manifold $(M,P_M)$ gives rise to a canonical pared group $(K,\PP_K)$ by letting $K=\pi_1(M)$ and $\PP_K$ denote a representative for each conjugacy class of subgroups corresponding to the fundamental groups of the annuli and tori composing $P_M$.
+For example if $(G,\PP_G)$ is relatively hyperbolic, then it is a pared group.
+A pared compact {three}-manifold $(M,P_M)$ gives rise to a canonical pared group $(K,\PP_K)$ by letting $K=\pi_1(M)$ and $\PP_K$ denote a representative for each conjugacy class of subgroups corresponding to the fundamental groups of the annuli and tori composing $P_M$.
 Let us call this pared group the {\it pared fundamental group} of $(M,P_M)$.

+To mimic more general $3$-manifolds with boundary we want to loosen the condition on $\PP_G$.
+An {\it adornment} is a finite collection of subgroups $\PP_G=\{P_1,\ldots, P_k\}$ that are non coarsely nested, i.e., given $P_i,P_j\in \PP_G$ and $g\in G$, if $g_iP_i$ is contained in some $D$-neighborhood of $P_j$ for some $D<\infty$ then $P_i=P_j$ and $g \in P_j$.
+It is not difficult to prove that a pared group is also adorned.
+A Seifert manifold $M$ with boundary admitting an $\HH^2\times \E^1$ structure gives rise to a canonical adorned group $(\pi_1(M),\PP_M)$ by letting $\PP_M$ denote the collection of the fundamental groups of the components of $\partial M$.
+The adorned fundamental group $(\pi_1(M),\PP_M)$ is not a pared group since $M$ is Seifert fibered and the fibers induce a normal cyclic subgroup that is a subgroup of all elements in $\PP_M$.